 In 2004, Carnegie Mellon and Qatar Foundation began a partnership to deliver select programs that will contribute to the long-term development of Qatar.
-Today, Carnegie Mellon Qatar offers undergraduate programs inbiological sciences, business administration, computational biology, computer science, and information systems.
-Nearly 400 students from 35 countries call Carnegie Mellon Qatar home.
+Our campus brings together the best of both worlds – CMU’s creative, visionary approach and Qatar’s drive for knowledge and advancement.
+Today, Carnegie Mellon Qatar offers undergraduate programs in biological sciences, business administration, computer science, and information systems.
+More than 470 students from 61 countries call Carnegie Mellon Qatar home.

 Read more about our rankings

 Carnegie Mellon University in Qatar is led by the dean, who reports to the provost of Carnegie Mellon University.

 Dean, Harry B. and James H. Higgins Professor of Operations Research

 Senior Associate Dean for Faculty; Teaching Professor, Computer Science

 Associate Dean for Research; Associate Teaching Professor, Psychology

 Associate Dean for Diversity, Equity, Inclusion, and Belonging (DEIB), Assistant Teaching Professor, English